mitsuba-renderer/mitsuba3/docs/src/key_topics/scene_format.rst

         }
     })

-It is also possible to provide another Mitsuba object within the Python dictionary instead of using nested dictionaries:
+It is also possible to call this function several times and pass previously constructed objects instead of nesting dictionaries:

 .. code-block:: python